redpesk-common/canbus-binding/docs/4-Usage.md

 ip link set vcan0 up
 ```

-You also can named your linux CAN device like you want and if you need name it
+You can also call your linux CAN device as you like, for example if you need to name it `can0` :
-`can0` :

 ```bash
 modprobe vcan